pubkey/rxdb/docs-src/install.md

 ## Polyfill the `global` variable

 When you use RxDB with **angular** or other **webpack** based frameworks, you might get the error <span style="color: red;">Uncaught ReferenceError: global is not defined</span>.
-This is because pouchdb assumes a nodejs-specific `global` variable that is not added to browser runtimes by some bundlers.
+This is because some dependencies of RxDB assume a Node.js-specific `global` variable that is not added to browser runtimes by some bundlers.
 You have to add them by your own, like we do [here](https://github.com/pubkey/rxdb/blob/master/examples/angular/src/polyfills.ts).

 ```ts